ywangl/Plant-or-Weed-A-multi-label-image-classifier-to-distinguish-a-crop-image-from-a-weed-image/README.md

 Current work: We are working on developing a web application using Flask!
 In addition, we will then deploy our application on Heroku.

-Please check for regular updates as the repository can keep changing, especially the web application portion of the project
+Please check for regular updates as the repository can keep changing, especially the web application portion of the project.

 Happy Coding!